 Many leagues regard high average as a special achievement or accomplishment, thereby exempting a member earning that award from the league's provision limiting members to one award.
-However, a league by rule can limit the number of awards an individual would be eligible for, and can include the high average award in that limitation.
+However, a league can adopt a rule to limit the number of awards an individual would be eligible for, and can include the high average award in that limitation.